Robust Welfare under Imperfect Competition: The Demand-Side Results

-In their demand-side analysis, KV do not make parametric assumptions about the true demand curve, but instead study the collection of demand curves that satisfy various shape restrictions.
-Namely, KV posit two increasing functions \(A(q)\) and \(B(p)\) and define a function \(G \coloneqq A \circ Q\) as
+In our demand-side analysis, we mirror our supply-side agnosticism.
+Following KV, we do not make parametric assumptions about the true demand curve, but instead study the collection of demand curves that satisfy various shape restrictions.
+Namely, we posit two strictly-increasing and continuously differentiable functions \(A(q)\) and \(B(p)\) (that satisfy further properties to be specified shortly) and define a function \(G\coloneqq A\circ Q\) as